|

 The Pup 'N' Taco Story:

 According to the media,* in about 1984, Pup 'N' Taco was sold to Taco Bell when it had around 100 stores compared to Taco Bell's 1,800.
-Even back then, the newspapers say, Taco Bell had gross sales of around 5 Billion dollars - the newspapers guessed this was about 1 or 2 hundred times my family's business!!
-I, myself, other than being an employee, never had any financial interest in Pup 'N' Taco so I have no idea what the real figures were and nobody's about to tell me, either!
+I, myself, other than being an employee, never had any financial interest in Pup 'N' Taco so I have no idea what the sales figures were but am sure it was in the millions of dollars (in 1984 dollars at that!).
 Anyway, as it goes in a free market, Pup 'N' Taco was sold and Taco Bell either remodeled or razed dozens of our buildings.
 Throughout the 20 year history of the chain, my family developed many great friendships with employees, suppliers, contractors and customers who will all be missed!

 |